-Attendance for Pupil Premium children in 2023-2024 stands at 90%, compared to 88.5% in the previous year.
+Attendance for Pupil Premium children in 2024-2025 stands at 91.3%, compared to 90% in 23/24 and 88.5% in 22/23.
 While there have been successes in this area, improving attendance is still key focus and requires further improvement.
 To address this, we have introduced new incentives and plans, aiming to re-engage children and families to ensure regular school attendance and maximise learning opportunities.